-The Stanford Summer Engineering Academy (SSEA) is a fully-funded, four-week summer program that welcomes a cohort of incoming first-year students from across the country and worldwide to campus every August for a dynamic, fully integrated academic and residential experience.
+The Stanford Summer Engineering Academy (SSEA) is a fully funded, four-week summer program that welcomes a cohort of incoming first-year students to campus every August for a dynamic academic and residential experience.
 Through labs, lectures, and excursions on and off campus, students are well equipped to take on their freshman year.

-SSEA 2020 will take place from Sunday, August 2 to Friday, August 28.
+SSEA 2020 will take place from Sunday, August 2, to Friday, August 28.
 The application for SSEA is available to incoming first-year students after they have accepted their Stanford offer of admission.
 A SUNet ID is required in order to submit an application.

 SSEA offers a seminar during the Autumn quarter for access to additional advising and support along with a community of peers and mentors to reinforce and build off of the skills and strategies acquired from the summer.

-Students learn and finetune their leadership skills in areas including: Goal-setting, networking, career/interest exploration, time management, team dynamics, effective communication, and self-advocacy.
+Students learn and fine-tune their leadership skills in areas including: goal-setting, networking, career/interest exploration, time management, team dynamics, effective communication, and self-advocacy.